forAllBright/servlet-spec/README.md

+## This is a source code study place for Servlet forked from [https://github.com/javaee/servlet-spec](https://github.com/javaee/servlet-spec).

+---

 #### :warning:This project is now part of the EE4J initiative.
 This repository has been archived as all activities are now happening in the [corresponding Eclipse repository](https://github.com/eclipse-ee4j/servlet-api).
 See [here](https://www.eclipse.org/ee4j/status.php) for the overall EE4J transition status.

 ---